cevek/ttypescript/README.md

 {
     "compilerOptions": {
         "plugins": [
-            { "transform": "some-middleware-module", foo: "this is config property", bar: "this is too" }
+            { "transform": "some-middleware-module", "foo": "this is config property", "bar": "this is too" }
         ]
     },
 }